Bruce-Yu-Xi/product-studio/week1.md

 # product-studio
-individual weekly report
+individual weekly report:week2

-User Story:
+![alt text](https://github.com/Bruce-Yu-Xi/product-studio/blob/master/w2k.jpg "Product Sketches") User Story:
-![alt text](https://github.com/Bruce-Yu-Xi/product-studio/blob/master/w2k.jpg "Product Sketches") Date#1:
+Date#1:

 Anthony, Bosh and Chris are friends and they all downloaded the “App”.
 Then they signed up with Gmail address, Facebook account, phone number, etc. severally.
 After the identifying, they all got all the free memberships of grocery stores included by “App”: Grocery-store#1, #2, #3... #n.